emilyantosch/shc_pr3_vl/databases/slides_1/main.typ

 ```
 ]

-= Database Design
-== Steps in Database Design
-#slide[
-    - Requirements Analysis
-    - Conceptual Design
-    - Logical Design
-    - Physical Design
-    - Implementation and Testing
-]

-== Entity-Relationship (ER) Model
-  #slide[
-    - Conceptual representation of data
-    - Entities: Objects or concepts
-    - Attributes: Properties of entities
-    - Relationships: Connections between entities
- ER Diagram Example [Diagram placeholder: Simple ER diagram showing entities like Student, Course, and Instructor with relationships]
-]

-= Normalization
-== What is Normalization?
-#slide[

-    - Process of organizing data to minimize redundancy
-    - Improves data integrity and reduces anomalies
-]

-== Normal Forms
-#slide[

-    - First Normal Form (1NF)
-    - Second Normal Form (2NF)
-    - Third Normal Form (3NF)
-    - Boyce-Codd Normal Form (BCNF)

-]

-== Benefits of Normalization
-#slide[
-    - Eliminates data redundancy
-    - Ensures data consistency
-    - Simplifies data maintenance
-    - Facilitates database design
-]

-= Transaction Management
-== What is a Transaction?
-#slide[

-    - A sequence of database operations
-    - Treated as a single unit of work
-]

-== ACID Properties
-#slide[
-    - Atomicity: All-or-nothing execution
-    - Consistency: Database remains in a valid state
-    - Isolation: Transactions execute independently
-    - Durability: Committed changes are permanent
-]

-== Transaction States
-#slide[
-    Active
-    Partially Committed
-    Committed
-    Failed
-    Aborted

-]

-= Conclusion
-== Key Takeaways
-#slide[

-    - Databases are essential for efficient data management
-    - Relational model is widely used in database systems
-    - SQL is the standard language for database operations
-    - Proper database design is crucial for performance and integrity
-    - Understanding transactions ensures data consistency and reliability
-]
-== Next Steps
-  #slide[
-    Explore advanced SQL queries
-    Study database indexing and optimization
-    Learn about database security and access control
-    Practice designing and implementing databases

-  ]

 = License Notice

 == Attribution

-- This work is shared under the CC BY-NC-SA 4.0 License and the respective Public
+- This work is shared under the CC BY-NC-SA 4.0 License and the respective Public License.
-  License
 - #link("https://creativecommons.org/licenses/by-nc-sa/4.0/")
-- This work is based off of the work Prof. Dr. Marc Hensel.
+- This work is based off of the work by Prof. Dr. Ulrike Herster.
 - Some of the images and texts, as well as the layout were changed.
-- The base material was supplied in private, therefore the link to the source
-  cannot be shared with the audience.
+- The base material was supplied in private, therefore the link to the source cannot be shared with the audience.